Skip to main content

 2. Policy Statement

 a.
-The spirit behind the policy is for a student to have recourse for situations when the student feels they have been treated unfairly.
-The goal is to address “unfair treatment” that does not fall into other categories, e.g. discrimination based on a protected class.
-This grievance policy does not pertain to discrimination grievances or sexual harassment grievances, academic grievances related to grades, or matters of academic freedom, which are all covered by other University policies.
+This policy gives a student recourse for a situation in which the student believes that they have been subjected to an improper decision on an academic matter by a person, or group of persons, acting in an official University capacity.
+The goal is to address perceived unfair treatment in an academic context that does not fall into other categories.
+For example, this grievance policy does not pertain to grievances based on protected-class discrimination or sexual harassment grievances, academic grievances related to final course grades, or matters of academic freedom, which are all covered by other University policies.
+While a grievance cannot involve a final course grade, it could involve an issue related to an individual course assignment.

 b.
-Grievance procedures apply only in those cases involving a perceived academic impropriety arising from a decision taken and/or demonstrated behaviors by a faculty member.
+Grievance procedures apply only to cases in which a student believes they have been subjected to an improper decision on an academic matter that directly and adversely affects the student as an individual in their academic capacity.
 They do not pertain to complaints expressing dissatisfaction with a University policy of general application challenged on the grounds that the policy is unfair or inadvisable, nor do they pertain to individual college, school, department, or program policies, as long as those policies are not inconsistent with general University policy.

-• It must concern an academic decision, action, omission, or judgment, affecting the grievant personally, for which no existing university complaint procedure is available;
+• It must concern an academic decision, action, omission, or judgment affecting the grievant personally and that was made by a person or group of persons acting in an official University capacity for which no other existing university complaint procedure is available.

 • It must be a matter for which the Grievance Board can identify a remedy.